Skip to main content

 • At Severity 4 or higher, a player can save any card not on slot 1, even if it is not critical or playable.
 This is called an 8 Clue Save.

-• At Severity 2 or higher, if no other types of stalls are available, the player can Hard Burn by spending a clue to provide no new information (e.g. re-cluing a known unplayable 5).
+• At Severity 2 or higher, if no other types of stalls are available, a player can Hard Burn by spending a clue to provide no new information (e.g. re-cluing a known unplayable 5).

 End-Game